 It is usually slightly darker in colour and cloudy in appearance.
 Commercial apple cider however is usually pasteurised but if you’d like real cider, head to the farmers markets.

 It’s interesting to note that in Australia, apple cider is automatically associated with the alcoholic kind.
 In the US, alcoholic apple cider is known as hard cider.

 For non-alcoholic apple cider, my preference is the organic kind.
 More wholesome, less processed and filtered with no added sugar or preservatives.
 Hence, the perfect beverage to make my apple cider dressing.

-How to Make Berry Salad with Sumac Dusted Meringues
+How to Make Summer Berry Salad with Sumac Dusted Meringues

 How to Prepare the Berries